Becoming a Licensed Professional Counselor in Arkansas:

 - Arkansas requires that those applying for LPC licensure have at least one-credit hour of technology-assisted counseling services (TACS) training.
 We offer this course, COUN 7190, as an independent study in addition to program requirements.

-- Specific core curriculum content must be covered and that content is a contained within our required MRC curriculum.
-Attached is a list of the UALR Rehabilitation Counseling courses that meet the Arkansas Counselor Licensure requirements.
-More information and the license application are available at the Arkansas Board of Examiners in Counseling (ABEC) website.
+- Specific core curriculum content must be covered.
+Please access the list of UA Little Rock Rehabilitation Counseling courses that meet the Arkansas Counselor Licensure requirements.
+For more information and the license application, visit the Arkansas Board of Examiners in Counseling (ABEC) website.

-- After the application is made and all application requirements are met, the applicant can register to take the National Counselor Examination (NCE).
+- After applying and meeting all application requirements, the applicant can register to take the National Counselor Examination (NCE).

-- If a passing score is obtained on the NCE, the applicant is scheduled for an oral examination before the ABEC.
-Oral examinations are open to the public and the applicant is encouraged to attend one of the Board’s monthly meetings to observe an oral examination.
-Please contact the Board to determine the best time to come and observe.
+- After passing the NCE, the applicant is scheduled for an oral examination before the ABEC.
+This examination is open to the public.
+Plan to attend one of the board’s monthly meetings to observe an oral examination.
+Contact the board to determine the best time to observe.

-- LACs must practice under supervision by an ABEC-approved LPC supervisor for 3000 client contact hours.
+- LACs must practice under supervision by an ABEC-approved licensed professional counselor (LPC )supervisor for 3,000 client contact hours.

-- After 3000 hours, the LAC becomes a Licensed Professional Counselor (LPC).
-LPCs can practice independently in Arkansas and have privileged communication protection under Arkansas law.
+- After 3,000 hours, the LAC becomes a LPC and can practice independently in Arkansas and have privileged communication protection under state law.

-Students or graduates in other states need to contact the state licensing board that governs your state requirements for licensure.
-We will be glad to work with you to help you meet those requirements.
+Students or graduates in other states must contact the state licensing board that governs that state’s requirements for licensure.
+We will gladly work with you to help you meet those requirements.